shchukin-alex/articles/GCD/2-QOS/QOS.md

 userInitiated
 ```

-There one important addition to this functionality.
+There is one important addition to that functionality.
 Let's say we have serial queue and its QoS is `utility` and there is already task added to the queue (since it's doesn't have any flags it also has QoS `utility`).
-This situation causes the Priority Inversion and GCD automatically resolves it raising QoS of low prioritized task.
-That's is not visible to the developer since it's causing by GCD.
-But ofc we need to keep it in mind developing concurrent application.
+This situation causes the Priority Inversion and GCD automatically resolves it raising the QoS of low prioritized task.
+That is not visible to the developer since it's causing by GCD.
+But ofc we need to keep it in mind developing concurrent applications.

 ```swift
 utilityQueue.async {